Where to go on their first day:

 Where are the Early Years Classes located?

-We have three early years’ reception classes, two are located at Start Point Sholing and one on the main school site.
+We have three early years’ reception classes that are located at Start Point Sholing.
 The classes at Start Point Sholing are run by Springwell School and pupils are taught and supported by Springwell staff.
 The school day runs from 8.30am to 2.30pm.
 The children at Start Point Sholing are very much part of the Springwell Family and are able to use the facilities on the main site, Staff are supported by the Welfare Team based on the main site and all correspondence and enquiries are handled via the main Office at Springwell.
 Please follow the link for further information regarding our EYFS Classes HERE.

 Will my child go to mainstream at some point?